coder-hxl/x-crawl/README.md

 })
 ```

-The enableRandomFingerprint option defaults to true.
+The enableRandomFingerprint option defaults to false.

 - true: Enable random device fingerprinting.
 The fingerprint configuration of the target can be specified through advanced configuration or detailed target configuration.
 - false: Turns off random device fingerprinting, does not affect the fingerprint configuration specified for the target by advanced configuration or detailed target configuration.